 The COVID-19 crisis has upended the livelihoods of many farmers, ranchers and others in the Colorado food system.
 The closures of restaurants, schools and other outlets that buy directly from small- and mid-size producers has meant losing access to customers, storage, distribution, and ultimately, revenue.
 Producers need money now to address new and unexpected needs, from farm labor and technology services to packaging and PPE.

 A new, rapid-response fund is providing grants for producers to adjust to COVID-specific needs — from farm labor and technology services to packaging and PPE.
-Producers can receive up to $5,000, while farmers markets and other food-based organizations can receive up to $15,000.
-The fund has gifted more than $370,000 to support producers statewide.
+Producers are eligible for grant awards up to $12,500.
+Farmers’ markets, food hubs, processors, and other intermediaries that support producers are eligible for up to $50,000.
+Apply by Nov.
+9, 2020.